Modeling of a Groundwater Circulation Well Removal Action Alternative

 This paper presents the basis for using groundwater circulation wells (GCWs) for removal actions focused on contaminated domestic water supplies.
 A properly placed GCW could be used to pretreat water before it enters a domestic well.
 Commercial software was used to develop a model for GCWs installed at a Nebraska Superfund site to perform a feasibility study of a GCW-based removal action.
 Deterministic capture zone analysis provided guidance for locating vertically installed GCW up-gradient of an existing domestic well at the site.
 A deviation of up to 7.6 m off-center of the hydraulic gradient may be permissible.
 A GCW flow rate range to provide a sufficiently large recharge zone to protect a typical domestic well was identified for the site.
 Stochastic analysis indicated that the system was sensitive to horizontally variable hydraulic conductivity.
 Modeling results indicate that a GCW may both reduce contaminant mass in the aquifer, and act as a water supply replacement alternative to point of use treatment systems.

-G. R. Miller and A. C. Elmore, "Modeling of a Groundwater Circulation Well Removal Action Alternative," ASCE Practice Periodical of Hazardous, Toxic, and Radioactive Waste Management, American Society of Civil Engineers (ASCE), Apr 2005.
+G. R. Miller and A. C. Elmore, "Modeling of a Groundwater Circulation Well Removal Action Alternative," Practice Periodical of Hazardous, Toxic, and Radioactive Waste Management, vol. 9, no. 2, pp. 122-129, American Society of Civil Engineers (ASCE), Apr 2005.

 Geosciences and Geological and Petroleum Engineering